ホーム > English > Technical Guidelines for Submission to the Journal of Rural Problems

-Technical Guidelines for Submission to the Journal of Rural Problems
+Technical Guidelines for Submission to Journal of Rural Problems

 2. Notes

-(2) If written in the middle of a sentence, write the author’s surname followed by the year of publication in parentheses.
+(2) In case of referring to an author’s work within a sentence, the author’s name must be followed by the year of publication in parentheses.

 These findings are consistent with Suzuki (2009, 2011).